Top 6 Essential Oils For Acid Reflux Relief

 The good news is that there are effective ways to treat these digestive issues that are safe, natural, and without potentially destructive side effects.

-The below essential oils have been found to be very helpful in treating stomach problems brought by acid reflux, heartburn, indigestion, and GERD.
+The below essential oils have been found to be very helpful in treating stomach problems brought by acid reflux.
 Pay close attention to how each is to be administered and don’t be afraid try them all to find the remedy that is right for you.
 Each has been known to help alleviate unpleasant gastrointestinal symptoms.

 Lavender oil is so effective, it can be ingested or even applied topically to help reduce bloating, acid reflux, and other uncomfortable symptoms associated with GERD.
 A natural sedative, this essential oil helps to promote a restful night for those staying awake with digestive pain.